survivejs/webpack-book/manuscript/extending/01_loaders.md

 # Extending with Loaders

-- TODO: you can pass data between these loaders with `this.loaders[i].data.value = 1`

 As you have seen so far, loaders are one of the building blocks of webpack.
 If you want to load an asset, you most likely need to set up a matching loader definition.
 Even though there are a lot of [available loaders](https://webpack.js.org/loaders/), it's possible you are missing one fitting your purposes.

 You'll learn to develop a couple of small loaders next.
 But before that, it's good to understand how to debug them in isolation.

 T> If you want a good starting point for a standalone loader or plugin project, consider using [webpack-defaults](https://github.com/webpack-contrib/webpack-defaults).
 It provides an opinionated starting point that comes with linting, testing, and other goodies.

-## Debugging Loaders with _loader-runner_
+## Debugging loaders with _loader-runner_

-[loader-runner](https://www.npmjs.com/package/loader-runner) allows you to run loaders without webpack allowing you to learn more about loader development.
+[loader-runner](https://www.npmjs.com/package/loader-runner) allows you to run loaders without webpack, allowing you to learn more about loader development.
 Install it first:

 ```bash
 npm add loader-runner -D